 STEP 5 - Complete Your File

 Additional information may be requested to complete your file in a process called verification.
-You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online at myBlinn.
-The priority deadline to submit all documents is June 1.
+You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online at myBLINN.
+The priority deadline to submit all documents is June 1 for Fall and Oct 1st for the Spring.

 STEP 6 - Accept Your Awards